natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

 - `.ssh/id_rsa` private ssh key
 - `.ssh/id_rsa.pub` public ssh key (for sharing)

+In order to whitelist your computer you need to add the `id_rsa.pub` key to the host machine's SSH config.
 In practice, print out the public key on your own local machine and copy the content to clipboard with

 ```bash
 cat .ssh/id_rsa.pub
 ```

-Next, we need to add the public keys to the remote machines so they can identify it is you who is logging in.
-SSH to turso (command above) and copy the content of the `id_rsa.pub` text and paste it to `~/.ssh/authorized_keys`.
-Then, repeat the same and ssh to `username@melkinpaasi.cs.helsinki.fi` and copy the same key to the file of the same name there as well.
+Then, connect via ssh to turso (command above) and paste the content of the `id_rsa.pub` (on your own machine) to `~/.ssh/authorized_keys` (on the host machine).
+Then, repeat the same process on melkinpaasi by issuing a ssh connection to `username@melkinpaasi.cs.helsinki.fi` and paste the same key to to there as well.

 ### SSH shortcut to your .ssh/config